viktormelker/advent_of_code/README.md

 # advent_of_code

-For code related to the advent of code
+For code related to the [advent of code](https://adventofcode.com/).
+I programmed these challanges as a way to learn more about programming rust.